kanisterio/kanister/docs/functions.rst

-   `pod`, Yes, `string`, pod in which to execute `container`, Yes, `string`, container in which to execute `includePath`, Yes, `string`, path of the data to be backed up `backupArtifact`, Yes, `string`, path to store the backup on the object store
+   `pod`, Yes, `string`, pod in which to execute `container`, Yes, `string`, container in which to execute `includePath`, Yes, `string`, path of the data to be backed up `backupArtifactPrefix`, Yes, `string`, path to store the backup on the object store `backupIdentifier`, Yes, `string`, unique string to identify the backup

 Example: